 When the first version of the CAT was produced in the mid-1990s there was no accepted method for validating or demonstrating the accuracy of equipment to measure rail corrugation.
 We developed a novel calibration technique that could be used with any corrugation equipment.
 This work was published openly in an issue of the Journal of Sound and Vibration that contained proceedings of a seminar on corrugation at TU Berlin in 1997 and became the basis of Annex A (“Procedures to verify reference instruments”) of the European Standard on reprofiling (EN13231-3).

 The calibration procedure that we proposed involves manufacture of a reference beam with small surface irregularities in all wavelength ranges.
 This is measured in a Coordinate Measuring Machine (CMM) to give a reference measurement.
-The beam is then measured with the test instrument (CAT or bi-CAT) and the measurements compared in the various wavelength ranges of interest (10-30mm, 30-100mm, 100-300mm are possible with our current beam).
+The beam is then measured with the test instrument (CAT or bi-CAT) and the measurements compared in the various wavelength ranges of interest (10-30mm, 30-100mm, 100-300mm are undertaken as standard for all CATs and bi-CATs; 100-1000mm is requested by some clients and is possible with our current beam).

 Correlation of datum and CAT measurements of a reference beam, showing filtered displacements in 10-30mm, 30-100mm and 100-300mm wavelength ranges and also one-third octave spectra.
 The wavelength range for the CAT measurement is limited to 6.3mm by the sampling length of 2mm used here.